To recover against a defendant for a claim of breach of fiduciary duty, you must prove all the following by a preponderance of the evidence:

 How Can an Attorney Help?

 Hunnicutt Law Group is experienced in business litigation and other legal matters involving elements of breach of fiduciary duty.
 The Dallas, Texas firm has represented businesses of all sizes and has recovered substantial amounts on behalf of clients.
-If you have suffered an injury because of a breach of fiduciary duty, contact Hunnicutt Law Group today for a free consultation.
+If you have suffered an injury because of a breach of fiduciary duty, contact Hunnicutt Law Group today for a consultation.